DependableSystemsLab/Trident/README.md

 # Trident Project

 Trident analytically predicts the SDC probability of a given program and its instructions without any fault injection.
+It is implemented as a set of LLVM compiler passes driven by python scripts.
+These passes are located in `./llvm-2.9/lib/Transforms/`.

 Getting Started
 --------------